Opening Hours: Monday - Saturday between the hours of 7.30am-6pm with a 2 shift system in place.

 The unit is within easy reach of the city, adjacent to London Bridge station and ample attractions on offer.

 We provide dialysis for patients who are NHS sponsored as well as overseas visitors who are visiting the country for business or pleasure.
 Find out more about our Holiday Dialysis Services.

-RENAL ACCESS AND TRANSPLANTION
+RENAL ACCESS AND TRANSPLANTATION

 Chronic kidney disease is an increasingly common problem and in the UK there are approximately 40,000 people with this condition who require some form of renal replacement therapy.
 Kidney transplantation offers a near normal existence and has been shown to improve survival and quality of life compared to dialysis therapy.